Sz-Tim/isRev/ms/msDraft.md

 Along a given gradient, one of two subfamilies are dominant: Formicinae [@Gregg1963; @Allred1982; @WheeWhee1986; @Hellrigl2003; @Glaser2006] or Myrmicinae [@Sabu2008; @Karaman2011; @MoodFran1982; @VanPelt1983; @Samson1997; @Fisher1998; @ArauFern2003; @BurwNaka2011; @LongColw2011; @Lessard2007; @SarnEcon2012].
 There is no latitudinal trend in the proportion of species contained within the most speciose subfamily (*n*=16, *P*=0.38, *R^2^*=0.06).

-As with the dominant genus, the species richness within the most speciose subfamily is remarkably similar across elevations both to the richness of all species (STATS) and to the richness of species in non-dominant subfamilies (Fig. 5b; STATS).
+As with the dominant genus, the species richness within the most speciose subfamily is remarkably similar across elevations both to the richness of all species (*R^2^* mean: 0.97) and to the richness of species in non-dominant subfamilies (Fig. 5b; *R^2^* mean: 0.81).
 Thus, the total species richness pattern is not simply a product of the most speciose subfamily.
 Rather, the dominant subfamily shows the same richness pattern as the remaining subfamilies.
 Furthermore, the richness pattern of each subfamily is often qualitatively similar to the overall richness pattern and to the pattern of the most speciose subfamily.